Jennie-star/Odin-project/README.md

 block-new elements start from the next line.(E.g:div) inline-new elements continue from the same line as the elements beside them.(E.g:span) inline-block-elements with this display type behave like inline, but their padding and margin is similar to that of block.

 ### **Div and Span**
 Div and span are elemnts that do not add an meaning to their content, or have any affect on they content enclose, and are used extensively to group elements under a single parent element, and be distinguished by giving class or id which helps in styling;
 div is used primarily to group block elements while span is used to group inline elements.

+## **Flexbox**
+flex-box is a tool used to position elements and works on the principle of flex-shrink/flex-grow to resize and fit and specific element. flex-container:any element that has display:flex property flex-item:any element inside the flex conatiner. a flex-item can a be a flex-conatiner as well.